Eye strain can become so severe that an employee can suffer permanent eye damage resulting in costly medical treatment.

 As the world becomes more and more advanced technologically, there is one issue that becomes more prevalent: vision damage.

 Problems with your eyes used to be something you were born with or something you expect to experience as you get older.
-But given the increasing number of screens many Americans use on a daily basis, vision problems can appear much sooner than expected.
+But given the increasing number of screens many Americans use daily, vision problems can appear much sooner than expected.

-Eye strain is a common problem for workers who spend a large portion of their time using computers.
-Staring at a computer continuously can tire your eyes and cause symptoms that are very uncomfortable, including eye dryness, tears, stinging eyes, headaches, and nausea.
+Eye strain is a common problem for workers who spend much of their time using computers.
+Staring at a computer continuously can tire your eyes and cause very uncomfortable symptoms, including eye dryness, tears, stinging eyes, headaches, and nausea.

 Eye Strain And Vision Damage Are More Common Than You Think